 Course Prerequisites and Instructor Approval

 Prerequisites are specified in the individual course listings available in Course Offerings.
 Prior to registering for courses, students should ensure they have met the prerequisites for each course.
 If prerequisites are not specified for upper-level courses, students are advised to consult with the instructor prior to the first day of class.
 Students should not register for courses if they have not met the stated prerequisites.
 However, in exceptional cases, students may be granted permission to enroll in such courses by demonstrating to the instructor that they have competence equivalent to the prerequisites.
-The instructor will grant "Instructor Approval" by signing the electronic Registration Adjustment Form.
-Students will then email the signed form to their advisors to process the course add with the Registrar.
 Some courses, especially seminars and colloquia, require instructor permission even when students meet course prerequisites; students should consult the online directory of courses to note whether instructor approval is required.

 Instructor permission may also be granted electronically via SSOL in cases where courses have an electronic wait list.
 Students may choose within SSOL to place themselves on course wait lists, which are of two varieties: either filled automatically on a space-available basis or filled by the course instructor based on student qualifications.
 Once a student is admitted to the course, the student is notified that they have been enrolled in the course and removed from the wait list.